ShakNat/DupyliCate/README.md

 			  then Parent will be the child-parent linker for all other child-level feature lines in the GFF
     </div>

 	(iv) parent_attribute: attribute field of the gene feature like ID

+    (v) By default in the script, child_attribute is ID, child_parent_linker is Parent, and parent_attribute is ID

 **Sample config file and GFF file example:**
 ```